 I believe that SoS is also the first set to specify cards with 'unite'.
 While this has been a mechanic since this original game, it has not been clearly stated as a separate effect on cards, and SoS fixes this, for the simple reason that the Lifebound faction is going to start using it more.
 (This will be particularly true in Ascension: Realms Unraveled).

 SoS continues the trend of diluting Mechana's effectiveness, to the point that specializing in Mechana is no longer a winning strategy.
 Given the effectiveness of synergizing Mechana in the original game, this is a bit of a letdown.
+They attempt to balance this by introducing the most powerful Mechana construct yet (P.R.I.M.E.), which is frankly overpowered (but fun if you get it!).
 Meanwhile, SoS has more high cost/high power cards than earlier sets, and the lower price cards are a bit underpowered, which means it takes a bit longer to get a powerful hand.
 Building into this, banishment cards are significantly less powerful.
 This leads to a much slower start to the game.

 The endgame, however, can be quite exciting.
 SoS has the most overpowered hero yet, Avatar of Aiyana, which allows you to acquire heroes from the center row very cheaply.
 There are a number of other powerful cards that can synergize in profitable and amusing ways, particularly if you are mixing decks.